Bearsampp/module-phpmyadmin/.gradle-docs/BUILD.md

 ### releases.properties

 Maps versions to download URLs for phpMyAdmin releases.
+This serves as a local fallback when the modules-untouched repository is unavailable.

 ## Archive Format